2014 United States Senate election in Tennessee: Debates

-The second debate was held in Bolivar, Tennessee and attended by Democrats Gordon Ball and Terry Adams, Republican George Flinn, and independents Ed Gauthier and Danny Page.
+The second debate was held in Bolivar and attended by Democrats Gordon Ball and Terry Adams, Republican George Flinn, and independents Ed Gauthier and Danny Page.
 The attendees criticized Alexander and Carr for not attending.

 The third was a "candidates' forum" after the primary in Cookeville on October 16.
-Only Republican nominee Lamar Alexander and Democrat nominee Gordon Ball were allowed to participate.
+Only Republican nominee Lamar Alexander and Democratic nominee Gordon Ball were allowed to participate.

 The fourth debate was on October 23 at a Sheraton Hotel across from the Tennessee State Capitol in Nashville.
-The nominees for the Democratic Party (Gordon Ball), Libertarian Party (Joshua James), Green Party (Martin Pleasant), and Constitution Party (Joe Wilmoth) were all in attendance as well as independents Tom Emerson, Ed Gauthier, and Danny Page.
+The nominees for the Democratic Party (Gordon Ball), Libertarian Party (Joshua James), Green Party (Martin Pleasant), and Constitution Party (Joe Wilmoth) were all in attendance, as well as independents Tom Emerson, Ed Gauthier, and Danny Page.
 The moderator was blogger Tom Humphrey of the blog "Humphrey on the Hill".
-The candidates discussed a number of issues, including abortion, The Islamic State, Common Core education standards, and global warming, but the issue that stuck most with the media was marijuana.
+The candidates discussed a number of issues, including abortion, the Islamic State, Common Core education standards, and global warming, but the issue that stuck most with the media was marijuana.
 There was a general consensus among the seven candidates in attendance that the federal government should not be involved in the issue, and that authority on marijuana should be reserved to the states and people.
-Incumbent Senator Lamar Alexander declined to participate in the debate, and was mocked by Democrat Gordon Ball as being "chicken".
+Incumbent senator Lamar Alexander declined to participate in the debate, and was mocked by Democrat Gordon Ball as being "chicken".
 Alexander was speaking in front of various groups in Nashville and Murfreesboro that day.

 The fifth and sixth debates were held in Johnson City and Crossville, and featured candidates Gordon Ball and Danny Page.
 Senator Alexander was invited, but attended neither.